oddstream/gosol/README.md

 * For games with reshuffles (like Cruel and Perseverance) you need to anticipate the effects of the reshuffle.
 * Use undo and bookmark.
 Undo isn't cheating; it's improvising, adapting and overcoming.

+## Where are the preferences, statistics and saved games stored?

+On Linux, you'll find them as `.json` files in a folder called `~/.config/oddstream.games/gosol`.

 ## Terminology and conventions

 * A PILE of cards